Ziad-Helal/banknote-landingpage/README.md

 - Then, open the link **http://localhost:3000/** in your browser.

 > You can run the project on another machine connected to the same network of the origin machine, by goint to the the url you see in the terminal.
-It look like **http://192.168.1.109:3000/**
+It looks like **http://192.168.1.109:3000/**

 ## Features